 Rheumatoid arthritis (RA) is a chronic inflammatory condition that causes swollen and inflamed joints.
 In people with RA, the immune system attacks the lining of your joints, which can be painful.

-RA can cause your joints to become permanently damaged and disfigured.
-RA is usually isolated to the body’s smaller joints, such as the knuckles on your hand or your toes.
-RA can also have systemic symptoms, meaning it affects other areas, such as:
+Over time, RA can also cause your joints to become permanently damaged by destroying bone and cartilage, and weakening surrounding muscles and ligaments.
+Its effects are usually isolated to the body’s smaller joints, such as the knuckles in your hands or toes.

 - blood vessels

 The first noticeable symptoms of RA are usually sore and stiff joints in the hands or feet.

 Gout is an inflammatory disease that usually affects one joint, and occurs in flares.
 Gout can be triggered when too many uric acid crystals build up in your body’s tissues around a joint.
 These needle-shaped crystals cause pain and inflammation in the area.